MIMIC: Masked Image Modeling with Image Correspondences: Training with

 \subsection{Pretraining}

-We use two masked image modeling objectives: Masked Autoencoders~\cite{he2022masked} and CroCo~\cite{weinzaepfel2022croco}.
-We use a ViT-B/16\cite{dosovitskiy2020image} as a backbone for all our experiments with input images sizes of $224 \times 224$.
-We train our models on $8$ RTX A6000 GPUs for $200$ epochs with a warmup of $20$ epochs.
-We use a base learning rate of $1.5\times {10}^{-4}$ and an AdamW~\cite{loshchilov2017decoupled} optimizer with a cosine learning rate schedule, a weight decay of $0.05$, and an effective batch size of $4096$.
-We evaluate these pretrained representations on a series of downstream dense prediction tasks.
+We use MAE~\citep{he2022masked} and CroCo~\citep{weinzaepfel2022croco} for pretraining.
+We follow the protocol from CroCo and use a ViT-B/16\citep{dosovitskiy2020image} as a backbone for all our experiments with input images sizes of $224 \times 224$.
+We train our models on $8$ RTX A6000 GPUs for $200$ epochs with a warmup of $20$ epochs with a base learning rate of $1.5\times {10}^{-4}$, an AdamW~\citep{loshchilov2017decoupled} optimizer with a cosine learning rate schedule, a weight decay of $0.05$, and an effective batch size of $4096$.
+Lastly, we evaluate these pretrained representations on a series of downstream dense prediction tasks.

-\textbf{MAE~\cite{weinzaepfel2022croco} pretraining.}: MAE~\cite{he2022masked} masks out a large portion ($75\%$) of the input patches of an image and uses an asymmetric encoder-decoder architecture to reconstruct the masked-out pixels.
+\textbf{MAE pretraining.} To understand the importance of including correspondences in the pretraining objective, we train MAE, which does not encode multi-view correspondences and treats each image in our image pairs independently.
+MAE masks out a large portion ($75\%$) of the input patches of an image and uses an asymmetric encoder-decoder architecture to reconstruct the masked-out pixels.
 Specifically, it uses a ViT-based encoder to extract the latent representations of the masked view.
-Then it pads the output with the masked tokens and feeds the latent patch embeddings to a lightweight decoder.
+Then it pads the output with the masked tokens and feeds it to a lightweight decoder.
 The decoder's output reconstruction is optimized with an L2 loss.
 The reconstruction pixel targets are normalized by computing the mean and standard deviation of the image patches.

-\textbf{CroCo~\cite{weinzaepfel2022croco} pretraining.} CroCo~\cite{weinzaepfel2022croco} reconstructs a masked image input similar to MAE but supports the reconstruction process through an unmasked second support view.
-CroCo curates a pretraining dataset from the Habitat simulator~\cite{Savva_2019_ICCV} such that the two views do not have too many or too few corresponding pixels.
-We refer to it as \baseline.
+\textbf{CroCo pretraining.} Unlike MAE, CroCo aims to encode relationships between the two views of the same scene from different viewpoints and learns to reason about the illumination and viewpoint changes.
+CroCo reconstructs a masked image input similar to MAE but supports the reconstruction process through an unmasked second reference view.
 CroCo masks $90\%$ of the first image.
-CroCo uses Siamese ViT encoders with shared weights to encode each view.
+CroCo uses the same ViT encoder as MAE, with shared weights to encode both views.
 The decoding cross-attends over the second view while reconstructing the first masked view.